mackyle/topgit/README_DOCS.rst

 	    ``tg checkout [goto] [--] <pattern>``
 				Check out a topic branch that
 				matches ``<pattern>``.  ``<pattern>``
-				is used as a grep ERE pattern to filter all the topic branches.
+				is used as a grep BRE pattern to filter all the topic branches.
 Both ``goto`` and
 				``--`` may be omitted provided ``<pattern>``
 				is not ``-a``, ``--all``, ``-h``, ``--help``,